 Easing of COVID-19 restrictions

-On 22nd February, the roadmap for exiting the current lockdown restrictions was announced.
+On 22nd February, the roadmap for exiting the most recent lockdown restrictions was announced.

 Step 1: 8th March and 29th March